-This scenario is a basic Customer Aging demonstration for tracking invoices for multiple customers.
-In this walk-through, we'll open a basic aging summary and modify it to fit our specific needs.
-We will then drill into the details tab, take notes on any unpaid invoices, then save them back to the database.
+This lab is a basic Customer Aging demonstration for tracking invoices for multiple customers.
+In this walk-through, you will open a basic aging summary and modify it to fit your specific needs.
+You will then drill into the details tab, take notes on any unpaid invoices, then save them back to the database.
 This Detail report will also provide the data needed to drill further into each order and customer.

-We can go directly to any section of this walk-through by clicking one of the links below.
+You can go directly to any part of this walk-through by clicking one of the links below.

 Navigating to the Aging Summary

 Step 1: Open the report INTERJECT Customer Collections under the INTERJECT Demos in the Report Library .